Finite-Depth, Finite-Shot Guarantees for Constrained Quantum Optimization via Fej\'er Filtering: Existence of constant feasibility probability

 \subsection{Single block primitivity}

-Contrary to Ref. \cite{onahce} where spectral properties like controllability and approximate universality were established for single blocks withing the CE-QAOA circuits, here, we take on the task of establishing the global primitivity of a single mixer layer.
+Contrary to Ref. \cite{onahce} where spectral properties like controllability and approximate universality were established for single blocks within the CE-QAOA circuits, here, we take on the task of establishing the global primitivity of a single mixer layer.
 Where global in this context refers to the full circuit as opposed to single blocks of qubits(See Fig \ref{fig:full-Blockqaoa}).
-For the sake of readability, let us recall the key results on the specral structure, induced interaction graph and controollability of a single block developed in Ref. \cite{onahce}.
+For the sake of readability, let us recall the key results on the spectral structure, induced interaction graph and controllability of a single block developed in Ref. \cite{onahce}.

 \begin{proposition}[Spectral gap of one-block XY mixer] On $\mathcal H_{1}$ the operator $H_{XY}$ acts as the adjacency matrix $A(K_{n})$ of the complete graph on $n$ vertices and has spectrum

 Hence the spectral gap is $\Delta(H_{XY}) = n$. \( \widetilde H_{XY}=H_{XY}/n \) has constant gap \( \Delta(\widetilde H_{XY}) = 1. \) \end{proposition}